-42. Pooled Budgets
+43. Pooled Budgets

 The Better Care Fund is a pooled fund governed by a Section 75 agreement.
-The parties to this joint arrangement are Telford & Wrekin Council and NHS Shropshire, Telford and Wrekin Integrated Care Board (the ICB).
+The parties to this joint arrangement are Telford & Wrekin Council and Telford & Wrekin Clinical Commissioning Group.
 The fund was established for the first time in 2015/16 in order to meet the Government's requirement to encourage closer working and integration between health and care services and to improve outcomes for Patients and Service Users and Carers.
 There are performance targets regarding the reductions in non-elective admissions to hospital and to deliver more care in the community helping people to remain independent.